The College Application Process

 3. Create professional sounding email addresses for your college applications.
 Clean up social media if necessary-- Admission reps may 'Google' you.

 4. Get GREAT grades, so you will not be in any danger of graduation AND so your college admission is not withdrawn!!!!!

 2. Standardized Testing and Sending Scores

 SAT/ACT Testing and Scores

-Also you will want to make sure your score(s) get to your colleges in time for applications deadlines.
-If the college does not have a test score your application is incomplete.
+Also you will want to make sure your score(s) get to your colleges in time for applications deadlines if it's required.
+If the college does not have a test score your application may be incomplete.